Blueberry Lemon Cheesecake Bars

 stack of two blueberry lemon bars on a plate

 As mentioned, these lemon blueberry squares start with a shortbread crust.
-This crust is made of melted butter, sugar, vanilla extract, salt, lemon zest, and all-purpose flour.
+This crust is made of:

 You will also see there’s a bit of a crumble on top, and that’s just reserved shortbread crust, so easy peasy lemon squeezy– that’s your entire ingredient list!